uuganbold/facilityMan/README.md

 ## Project 1

+#### How to Run

+The program can be run with the "mvn spring-boot:run" command.
+Alternatively, the FacilityManApplication file contains a main method that can be run directly from the code editor.

 #### Project Description

 In this project, we will start providing an object domain model for Facility Management System by addressing the design